Catholic Commentary

 The Second Commandment: Reverence for God's Name

-7“You shall not misuse the name of Yahweh your God,
+7“You shall not misuse the name of Yahweh your God, for Yahweh will not hold him guiltless who misuses his name.

 God's Name is not a word you use carelessly—it is a trust He placed in human hands, and every time you speak it, you either honor or violate that covenant.